 1. Motherboard and computer case

 In today’s market, you can get a PC case in almost every size imaginable.
 However, with all these choices comes the responsibility of ensuring that your motherboard will fit correctly.

-Assuming you have chosen your PC case first, you will have to look at the manufacturer’s website with your case’s product page.
+Assuming you have chosen your PC case first, you must look at the manufacturer’s website with your case’s product page.

 Under the specifications, they will have a list of all the sizes of motherboards it can support.

 The same goes for the motherboard.
 Again, there will be a size specified for the motherboard, so you won’t have to guess whether or not it will be compatible.

 The ideal scenario is to try and get an ATX-sized motherboard to fit and if the case is smaller, go down in motherboard size until it can fit into your case’s maximum allowed size.

 Going too small with your motherboard when it isn’t necessary will reduce the amount of IO it can provide.

 It will mean fewer connectivity options for all types of connections.
 In rare instances, some cheaper motherboard models can be larger yet offer less connectivity.